-- 1 Preservation of the County's prime agricultural lands through State Budget proposals that provide funding for long-term protection of these lands and restoration of Williamson Act funding. - 2 The economic viability of the County's agricultural industry through State Budget proposals that provide funding to growers to develop innovative solutions to new industry challenges, including identification and testing of economically viable alternative crops.
-The County also supports legislation that encourages new farmers to enter the industry. - 3 Local access to fresh and healthy foods for the County's residents, specifically legislation and budget proposals that promote and or support local agriculture, community and school gardens and farmer's markets. - 4 Continued funding of Pest Prevention Program activities at the state level.
-Specific programs include, Pest Exclusion, Pest Detection Trapping and Survey Activities, Rapid Response, Pest Management and Eradication, and public education outreach. - 5 Research on invasive species pathways as well as funding mechanisms to close potential pathways. - 6 Support through federal legislation or rulemaking actions that authorizes county agricultural inspectors to conduct parcel inspection of "first class" or "priority" mail packages containing plant material to ensure they are clean and free from destructive pests. - 7 Legislative and budgetary proposals that provide long-term stable funding for county agriculture and/or weights and measures programs. - 8 Legislation that supports marketplace equity, consumer protection, and weights and measures programs' statewide integrity.
+- Preservation of the County's prime agricultural lands through State Budget proposals that provide funding for long term protection of these lands and restoration of Williamson Act funding.
+Preservation of the County's prime agricultural lands through State Budget proposals that provide funding for long-term protection of these lands and restoration of Williamson Act funding. - 2 The economic viability of the County's agricultural industry through State Budget proposals that provide funding to growers to develop innovative solutions to new industry challenges, including identification and testing of economically viable alternative crops.
+The County also supports legislation that encourages new farmers to enter the industry. - 3 Local access to fresh and healthy foods for the County's residents, specifically legislation and budget proposals that promote and or support local agriculture, community and school gardens and farmer's markets. - 4 Support legislation and proposals that enhance funding to support an effective regulatory program for direct marketing (certified farmers' markets) at both the state and local levels. - 54 Continued funding of Pest Prevention Program activities at the state level.
+Specific programs include, Pest Exclusion, Pest Detection Trapping and Survey Activities, Rapid Response, Pest Management and Eradication, and public education outreach. - 75RSupportresearch on invasive species pathways as well as funding mechanisms to close potential pathways.

-- 9 Proposals that provide long-term stable funding for county pesticide regulatory activities, such as that established in Senate Bill 1049 (Chapter 741, Statutes of 2003) for county agricultural commissioners but never funded by the state. - 10 Funding for Weed Management Area groups for the control of harmful nonnative, invasive weed pests. - 11 Opposes legislation creating local mandates or programs that do not clearly defined and authorized roles for Agricultural Commissioners and Sealers and full funding and resources for activities to be carried out by Agricultural Commissioners or Sealers. - 12 Opposes legislation creating local mandates or programs that: 1) do not definitively state that marijuana is a legal crop in California; 2) include activities that the California Department of Food and Agriculture and the California Department of Pesticide Regulation recognize as illegal; and 3) mandates that do not provide full funding and resources for additional regulatory activities to be carried out by Agricultural Commissioners or Sealers. - 13 Opposes legislation that would undermine or cancel registration of organic producers with California's Department of Food and Agriculture.
-Organic producers in California currently register with and pay a fee to the Department of Agriculture to fund organic program oversight to verify agricultural products represented to the public as "organic" are indeed so.
+- 6 Support through federal legislation or rulemaking actions that authorizes county agricultural inspectors to conduct parcel inspection of "first class" or "priority" mail packages containing plant material to ensure they are clean and free from destructive pests. - 7 Support research on invasive species pathways as well as funding mechanisms to close potential pathways. - 87 Support research on invasive species pathways as well as funding mechanisms to close potential pathways. - Z Legislative and budgetary proposals that provide long-term stable funding for county agriculture and/or weights and measures programs. - 138 Legislation that supports marketplace equity, consumer protection, and weights and measures programs' statewide integrity. - 9 Proposals that provide long-term stable funding for county pesticide regulatory activities, such as that established in Senate Bill 1049 (Chapter 741, Statutes of 2003) for county agricultural commissioners but never funded by the state. - 10 Funding for Weed Management Area groups for the control of harmful nonnative, invasive weed pests. - 11 Opposes legislation creating local mandates or programs that do not clearly defined and authorized roles for Agricultural Commissioners and Sealers and full funding and resources for activities to be carried out by Agricultural Commissioners or Sealers. - 10 Funding for Weed Management Area groups for the control of harmful\ nonnative, invasive weed pests. - 11 Extending the January 1, 2016 sunset date giving counties the authority to collect an annual fee on weighing and measuring devices to very accuracy of the instrument.
+The fee collection authority is found in the Business and Professions Code Section 12246. - 412 Funding for Weed Management Area groups for the control or management of harmful non-native, invasive weed pests.Opposes legislation creating local mandates or programs that: 1) do not definitively state that marijuana is a legal crop in California; 2) include activities that the California Department of Food and Agriculture and the California Department of Pesticide Regulation recognize as illegal; and 3) mandates that do not provide full funding and resources for additional regulatory activities to be carried out by Agricultural Commissioners or Sealers. - 13 Opposes legislation that would undermine or cancel registration of organic